-Yolo County Juvenile Detention Facility Trends and 2021 Population Projection
+Yolo County Juvenile Detention Facility Trends and 2022 Population Projection

-Youth booked and detained in the Yolo County Juvenile Detention Facility (JDF) have steadily declined over the past 6 years.
-The peak number of youth detained in a single day dropped from 40 in 2015 to 12 in 2020.
+Youth booked and detained in the Yolo County Juvenile Detention Facility (JDF) have steadily declined over the past 7 years.
+The peak number of youth detained in a single day dropped from 40 in 2015 to 8 in 2021.
 The lowest daily population of detained youth in the JDF dropped from 13 in 2015 to 3 in 2018 and has been sustained since.
-The Average Daily Population recorded a steep 82% decline between 2015 and 2020, though there are signs of a slight upturn.
+The Average Daily Population recorded a steep 79% decline between 2016 and 2021, though there are signs of a slight upturn projected for 2022.

-Factors considered in projecting the population in the JDF for 2021 center around Juvenile Justice Realignment (SB823) and the impacts on bookings and community supervision once COVID-19 restrictions are lifted.
-After July 1, 2021, the Yolo County Probation anticipates that a minimum of 1 to 2 youth will be required to be housed locally who previously would have been sent to the Division of Juvenile Justice (DJJ).
+Factors considered in projecting the population in the JDF for 2022 center around Juvenile Justice Realignment (SB823) and the impacts on bookings and community supervision once COVID-19 restrictions are lifted.
+After May 2023, the Yolo County Probation Department anticipates that a minimum of 1 to 2 youth may be required to be housed locally who previously would have been sent to the Division of Juvenile Justice (DJJ).
 This projection is based on the Probation Department's historical DJJ population over the last five years.
-This could potentially increase the average daily population from 6.29 for the current calendar year 2020 to 8.5 by the end of 2021.
-Accounting for the steady year over year decline and slight plateauing of the peaks and troughs of single daily population tallies, the Department projects those to remain static going forward, at least for the next calendar year.
+This could potentially increase the average daily population from 4.83 for the current calendar year 2021 to 6.2 by the end of 2022.
+Accounting for the steady year over year decline and slight plateauing of the highs and lows of single daily population tallies, the Department projects those to remain static going forward, at least for the next calendar year.